Rapelje, Montana | Stillwater County

 - 16,589± Total Acres

-Rapelje Bison Ranch is a low overhead livestock and dryland farm operation in the famed ranch county of central Montana.
-The current Ranch ownership has begun the transition from a historic cattle-and-grain operation into a bison ranch, which has generated numerous capital improvement projects including extensive fencing, updated stock-water system, new shop and new ranch-manager home.
+Rapelje Bison Ranch is a low-overhead livestock and dryland farm operation in the famed ranch country of central Montana.
+The Ranch is currently unstocked and ready to transition to new ownership quickly, but was recently used as a bison operation and historically as a cattle ranch and dryland farm.
+The Ranch has recently received numerous capital improvements including extensive new fencing, wells, stock-water system, corrals, shop and manufactured home.
 Rapelje Bison Ranch is located about 25 miles north of Columbus in the historic open range of central Montana.
 The Ranch encompasses 15,949± deeded acres that are a mix of native pasture, sub-irrigated pasture, mixed upland acres and tilled cropland.
 The Ranch includes 640 State of Montana leased acres making a 16,589± total acre Ranch.

-The current management has worked diligently for the past year to improve the stock-water and pasture configuration, to create an efficient and low overhead ranch operation.
-The pastures on the Ranch have been well managed and coupled with excellent spring moisture have created grass that is in exceptional condition and ready for livestock.
+The current management has worked diligently to improve the stock-water and pasture configuration, to create an efficient and low-overhead ranch operation.
 The crop acres are all currently being fallowed and offer a blank slate for the next owner.
-The improvements have been recently updated with a beautiful new shop that includes an unfinished apartment and a new manufactured employee home.
+The improvements have been recently updated with a beautiful new shop that includes a modest bunkhouse, and a new manufactured employee home.
 Most of the historic improvements on the Ranch have reached the end of their functional lifespan.

-The livestock operation currently runs 1,250± bison including bulls and is estimated to run approximately 800 cows year round with several thousand acres of dryland crop.
-Should all of the cropland be seeded into pasture the carrying capacity would likely be closer to 1,000 cattle.
-The Ranch has easily handled 1,250± bison over the past year on just the southern half of the Ranch, as the fencing has been updated.
+The livestock operation has run 1,250± bison including bulls and is estimated to run approximately 600 cows year round with several thousand acres of dryland crop.
+Should all of the cropland be seeded into pasture the carrying capacity would likely be closer to 800 cattle.
+The Ranch was able to handle 1,250± bison previously on just the southern half of the Ranch while the fencing was updated.

-Rapelje Bison Ranch will check all the boxes for buyers looking for a very productive agricultural operation that is primarily a low overhead grass ranch, with several thousand acres of dryland crop ground that combine nicely with solid working facilities and modest, but updated improvements.
-All of the recent improvements create an opportunity for the next owner to put their capital into the land and operation and not excessive improvements that don’t provide a return on investment.
+Rapelje Bison Ranch will check all the boxes for buyers looking for a very productive agricultural operation that is primarily a low-overhead grass ranch, with several thousand acres of dryland crop ground that combine nicely with solid working facilities and modest, but updated improvements.
+All of the recent improvements create an opportunity for the next owner to put their capital into the land and operation and not excessive improvements that do not provide a return on investment.